QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-For example, translating Fig.~\ref{factorization2} back into the semi-classical picture shown in Fig.~\ref{factorization}, understanding the additional elements required for factorization in semi-classical gravity, and exploring connections to earlier proposals in other gravitational or string-theoretic models, such as those in \cite{Marolf:2020xie, Blommaert:2019wfy, *Blommaert:2021fob, Saad:2021rcu, *Saad:2021uzi, Eberhardt:2021jvj, *Eberhardt:2020bgq}—are important directions for future investigation.
-Recently, it has also been proposed that an underlying symmetry principle, related to a gauge constraint, could eliminate wormhole contributions in the gravitational path integral, producing a unitary quantum theory.
-It is also worth understanding the precise relation between the Hopf algebra described in \cite{Gesteau:2024gzf}\footnote{Quantum groups are Hopf algebras by definition.
+Translating Fig.~\ref{factorization2} back into the semi-classical picture of Fig.~\ref{factorization}, and exploring connections to earlier proposals in other gravitational or string-theoretic models \cite{Marolf:2020xie, Blommaert:2019wfy, *Blommaert:2021fob, Saad:2021rcu, *Saad:2021uzi, Eberhardt:2021jvj, *Eberhardt:2020bgq}, are important directions for future investigation, as is the precise relation between the Hopf algebra described in \cite{Gesteau:2024gzf}\footnote{Quantum groups are Hopf algebras by definition.
 In the case of rational CFTs, recovering a quantum group from the modular tensor category associated with the CFT can be done by the Tannaka duality.}, the ``baby universe category'' proposed in \cite{jacob}, and the Moore-Seiberg symmetry category $\mathcal{C}$ for 2D CFTs.